-Explore the preschoolers senses of touch by creating path using different types of surfaces to walk.
+Explore the preschooler’s senses of touch by creating paths using different types of surfaces to walk.

 7. Multiple sensory bag play

-Give your toddler choice to play with multiple sensory bags at once.
-Here using pom pom bag with water beads bag.
+Give your toddler the choice to play with multiple sensory bags at once.
+Here use a pom pom bag with a water beads bag.
 Check out this sensory bag on amazon.